What is Spirometry?

 If we can not get 3 blasts which show similar results it is important we don’t give these results to the doctor.
 If we give inconsistent test results to doctors they may misdiagnose or they may make the wrong decision about treatment options.

 If we do not get consistent results with spirometry your doctor will receive a report to let them know.
 Often repeating the test in a couple of months is more successful.
-The children are more familiar with the procedure, our asthma educators and our office environment.
+The children are more familiar with the procedure, our respiratory health educators and our office environment.